WikGitHub/WikGitHub/README.md

 ## Welcome to my GitHub profile!

 ## About me
-* Data Scientist; Software and Machine Learning Engineering
+* Data Scientist
-* Employed at a fast-paced geospatial intelligence startup
+* Employed at a geospatial intelligence startup
-* Holds a Master of Science degree in Computer Science from the University of Bath, with distinction
+* Hold a Master of Science degree in Computer Science from the University of Bath, with distinction
 * Specialised in Computer Vision and Machine Learning during my Master's project, with a focus on drug discovery
 * Organised GitHub profile with repositories arranged under "stars" and "lists" for easy navigation and project exploration.